 - Voltage Regulation – Finally, we want to ensure our circuit outputs a consistent voltage, even if the power from the mains is not stable.
 Additionally, we need to step down our voltage from 12V to 5V.
 We will do that with a LM7805 voltage regulator and heatsink.

 If you’re new to electronics we have a ton of resources to help you get started.
 As we go through this tutorial we will link quite a few additional resources in case you need some help.
 You might start with our tutorial called “What is voltage?”
+Another great way to step down voltage for small loads is to use a voltage divider.

 Parts List for this Project